cafloyd/early-career/docs/early-career/community/communities-to-join.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Places to Look
+# Communities to Join

 In general, I've found that local communities or ones that share specific values or interests with you are the most useful, as opposed to massive generalized communities.